neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 by implementing the crypt4gh and enabling support for crypt4gh edit lists.
 The sda-download service was also extended to support re-encryption of requested files and we aim to implement as well the authentication of requests/tickets so that the sda-download service can trust that a request came from the htsget-rs service as well as removing unnecessary bytes from the file.
 We also aim for a showcase where an encrypted file will be read over the htsget protocol.

+Furthermore, there are two more focus areas for future development.
+First, we plan to implement random access of file in sda-download service and second, we aim to extend the sda-cli to generate a key and send the public part when making a request to htsget.

 # GitHub repositories